wang-yongpan/SALT4Decompile/README.md

 The results of each optimization option are saved in the path (DecompileEval_results_each_options.json).

-In addition, you can use the trained model (SALT4EXE, we have released the models of two-parameter scales, [1.3B](https://drive.google.com/file/d/1hI_yJKHPx1A--wTxA_eymC0TVtU7IIPh/view?usp=sharing) and [6.7B](https://drive.google.com/file/d/1FeUj-ZjeHKh1X3Wb2AW-f7_ItYfDB4Kk/view?usp=sharing)) to generate our draft code and run the draft_code_optimization.py script including the two fixers and symbolic information restorer to optimize the draft code.
+In addition, you can use the trained model (ALT4EXE, we have released the models of two-parameter scales, [1.3B](https://drive.google.com/file/d/1hI_yJKHPx1A--wTxA_eymC0TVtU7IIPh/view?usp=sharing) and [6.7B](https://drive.google.com/file/d/1FeUj-ZjeHKh1X3Wb2AW-f7_ItYfDB4Kk/view?usp=sharing)) to generate our draft code and run the draft_code_optimization.py script including the two fixers and symbolic information restorer to optimize the draft code.

-Please note that you will need a GPU to run our SALT4EXE model.
-DecompileEval_path including the DecompileEval test dataset with our SALT, which can be extracted through the extract_salt_from_dataset.py script.
+Please note that you will need a GPU to run our ALT4EXE model.
+DecompileEval_path including the DecompileEval test dataset with our ALT, which can be extracted through the extract_salt_from_dataset.py script.
 ```python
 python generate_draft_code.py model_path DecompileEval_path save_path
 ```